Home » Indonesia » Bali » Avoid these 7 common mistakes when buying property in Bali

 You can apply for a temporary residency permit called KITAS to live in Indonesia.
 This visa in Bali is valid for up to 24 months, and there is also a way to get a permanent residency (KITAP) after living for five years in Bali.

-Get help with buying property in Bali
+Get expert help to avoid mistakes when buying property in Bali

 Frequently Asked Questions (FAQs)